datagrok-ai/public/help/access/databases.md

 ### Schema Browser

 A **Schema Browser** provides a convenient way to explore all tables and columns belonging to a connection.
-The view is interactive - right-clicking a table or a column pulls up the object's context menu, clicking the object updates the **Context Panel**.
+Right-clicking a table or a column pulls up the object's context menu, clicking the object updates the **Context Panel**.

-To open a **Schema Browser**, in the **Database Manager** right-click the desired connection and select **Browse schema** from the list of options.
+To open a **Schema Browser**, in the **Database Manager** right-click on a connection and select **Browse schema**.

 ![Schema browser](browse-schema.gif)